To fully understand pipe class and piping specification you must know the basics of the piping.

 Pipe End Types

-The pipes come in following end types;
+The pipes come in the following end types;

 - Plain Ends